-Charlie and Sue then received permission to use the Blessing Centre facility and transformed the resource centre into a black-light lounge on Thursdays to give the young people who showed the most need a place to be happy and safe.
-The Why Not dream kept growing, and soon it became its own entity in a building of its own on the north side of Colborne Street.
+Charlie and Sue received permission to use the Blessing Centre facility and transformed the resource centre into a black-light lounge on Thursdays to give the young people a place to be happy and safe.
+The Why Not dream kept growing, and soon obtained a building of its own on the north side of Colborne Street.
 Eventually, Why Not City Missions was incorporated.
 Today, Why Not is a Registered Canadian Charity and is supported through donations from individuals, grants, and fundraisers.
-It is a Christian organization founded on the principles of love, grace, kindness, and care.
+It is a Christian organization founded on the principles of love, grace, kindness, and care (Isaiah 58).

-In addition to Why Not Youth Centre, Why Not City Missions includes The Saturday Family Program, an meal and community outreach program for the homeless and at-risk, The Gathering, a monthly church service, and Healing Rooms, a drop in program for community members to receive prayer and support.
+In addition to Why Not Youth Centre, Why Not City Missions includes The Gathering, a monthly church service, and Healing Rooms, a drop in program for community members to receive prayer and support.